InfinityDeer/RobotOtter-Discord/README.md

 If that doesn't work it's probably my fault.

-# Settings

-## "subreddit"
-`Default: false`

-You probably don't need to change this unless you want to use !wiki for some reason.

 # Commands

 Arguments between **{Curly Braces}** are **required**, while those between [Brackets] are optional.